Most Common Mistakes Entrepreneurs Make

 The final mistake that most entrepreneurs make is not understanding the market.

-Having been in business for a couple of years, they understood their market.
-And they went after that specific target market – Gen Z.
+After the Great Recession, the Crocs founders knew they needed to return to the drawing board.
+After being in business for a couple of years, they understood their market and went after that specific target market: Gen Z.

 You have to not only understand the market but also test it.

-• Conduct Market Research
+Conduct Market Research

 Every business needs to do some market research of sorts.
 It helps you to make good decisions both for you and your business.